Skamlo/Information-Theory/README.md

 # Information-Theory
-This repositiry is a collection of my homeworks for Information Theory
+This repository is a collection of my homeworks for Information Theory